textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 3: Implement the communication of telemetry with IoT Hub

-1. Open **Sensor.cs** from the **Solution Explorer**, and complete the **TODO** items indicated within the code that are responsible for transmitting telemetry data to the IoT Hub, as well as receiving data from IoT Hub.
+1. Open **Sensor.cs** from the **Solution Explorer**, and complete the **TODO** items 17 to 22 as indicated within the code that are responsible for transmitting telemetry data to the IoT Hub, as well as receiving data from IoT Hub.

 2. The following code shows the completed result: